Getting Started

 boolean

-: Create Scheme.
+: Create Schema.
 Should the destination create the schema for you?
 Set tofalse

 if you manage your own schema, ortrue